Offences against justice/in public office

 [20-158] Disrespectful behaviour in court

-From 1 September 2016, an accused person, defendant, party to, or person called to give evidence in proceedings before the court is guilty of an offence if they intentionally engage in behaviour in the court during the proceedings and that behaviour is disrespectful to the court or presiding judge: Local Court Act 2007, s 24A; District Court Act 1973, s 200A; Supreme Court Act 1970, s 131; Land and Environment Court Act 1979, s 67A; Coroners Act 2009, s 103A.
-The offence was introduced to bridge the gap between contempt and community expectations of behaviour in court (Second Reading Speech, Courts Legislation Amendment (Disrespectful Behaviour) Bill 2016, NSW, Legislative Council, Debates, 11 May 2016, p 9).
+An accused person, defendant, party to, or person called to give evidence in proceedings before the court is guilty of an offence if they intentionally engage in behaviour in the court during the proceedings and that behaviour is disrespectful to the court or presiding judge: Local Court Act 2007, s 24A; District Court Act 1973, s 200A; Supreme Court Act 1970, s 131; Land and Environment Court Act 1979, s 67A; Coroners Act 2009, s 103A.

 The offence is punishable by 14 days imprisonment or 10 penalty units, or both.
-Proceedings for the offence are to be dealt with summarily before the Local Court (or the Supreme Court in its summary jurisdiction, where the offence is committed in the Supreme Court: Supreme Court Act, s 131(4)).
+Proceedings are to be dealt with summarily before the Local Court or, if committed in the Supreme Court, the Supreme Court’s summary jurisdiction: see provisions above.

-The new offence does not affect any power with respect to contempt.
-Proceedings for contempt may be brought in respect of behaviour that constitutes a “disrespectful behaviour” offence, but a person cannot be prosecuted for both contempt and the offence in respect of essentially the same behaviour.
+The offence does not affect any power with respect to contempt.
+Proceedings for contempt may be brought in respect of behaviour that constitutes a “disrespectful behaviour” offence, but a person cannot be prosecuted for both contempt and the offence for essentially the same behaviour.

 [20-160] Interference with judicial officers, witnesses, jurors etc: Pt 7 Div 3 Crimes Act 1900; s 68A Jury Act 1977